 Travel to Helsinki, Finland

 Arrive in Helsinki where a transfer agent will take you to the hotel, so you can relax and prepare for your safari.
-If you would like to arrive earlier, we can arrange your airport transfer and extra nights.
+If you would like to arrive earlier, we can arrange your extra nights.

 Drive to Rantasalmi where you will enjoy a boat trip in Linnansaari National Park on Lake Saimaa, the largest lake in Finland and the fourth largest natural freshwater lake in Europe.
 A local guide will accompany you to find the rare, endemic, and endangered Saimaa ringed seal.
 Together with birds such as the black-throated loon, common goldeneye, and red-breasted merganser, this will be a wonderful start to your Finland safari.